 On the surface, Rashi's comments are difficult to understand.
-Yosef was provided with an opportunity to save himself through the assistance of Paroh's Through Cupbearer. providing the Cupbearer with a proper interpretation of his dream, Yosef hoped that he would win to plead his case before the king.
+Yosef was provided with an opportunity to save himself through the assistance of Paroh's Cupbearer.
+Through providing the Cupbearer with a proper interpretation of his dream, Yosef hoped that he would win the friendship of Paroh's servant, and he expected this grateful Cupbearer to plead his case before the king.
 This seems like a completely rational plan.
 Certainly, Hashem expects each of us to strive to achieve our own well-being.
 We are not permitted to simply rely upon G-d for miraculous salvation.
+Where was Yosef's iniquity in attempting to help himself?

-Where was power to help ourselves, we must concurrently recognize that our efforts alone are not sufficient to secure happiness and success.
+While we are required to do everything in our power to help ourselves, we must concurrently recognize that our efforts alone are not sufficient to secure happiness and success.
 Only if our actions are accompanied by the favor and grace of